minprog/app-studio/10 Design/10 Week 1/10 Content.md

 ## Homework

-Check out question 5 first.
-It requires you to read all text.
 Are you having problems with the questions?
 Use a dictionary, discuss the *meaning* of the questions with other students, or send an e-mail with any question you might have.
 It is required that you provide your own answers, however!

 1. Develop a short personal mission statement for this course.
 What are your personal goals?

-2. Why do you think that the word *perceived* is used in the following  definition from Nick D.?
-Check out the dictionary definition for "perceived" if needed.

-    > a <strong>task</strong> is a user's perceived goal
+2. Describe the complete experience of this week's app in terms of *interactions*, *paths* and *steps* as defined by Nick D.

 3. How is this week's app consistent with the norms prescribed by the *context*?
 Give a couple of examples of where it is and isn't, and explain what the